-Here, using results from multiple study efforts, we examine certain taxa and phenomena in more depth.
-Taxa were chosen for inclusion because they are of likely regulatory concern due to their conservation status in the U.S., or because they are known or suspected to interact with offshore wind energy development, based on the European experience to date.
+Certain taxa are of likely regulatory concern for offshore wind energy development due to their conservation status in the U.S., or because they are known or suspected to interact with offshore wind facilities based on the European experience to date.
 As discussed above, there are several types of potential effects of offshore wind energy development on wildlife, including direct mortality or injury, behavioral effects, and indirect effects to habitat or prey populations.
-We reference the European literature where appropriate, and briefly discuss the most likely potential effects to each taxon based on the distribution data presented in this study.
-Migration is also included since it is a critical stage in the life cycle for many animals, a period when they are more mobile and physiologically stressed, making them potentially more vulnerable to additional threats.
+We reference the European literature where appropriate, and briefly discuss the most likely potential effects to each taxon in the Mid-Atlantic region based on the distribution data presented in this study.